Understanding Investment Returns: ROI, Annualised, and Real

 Annualised Return: The Fair Comparison

 The annualised return expresses a return as an equivalent steady yearly rate.
 It answers the question: "what consistent annual return would have produced this result?"
+You will also see it called the compound annual growth rate, or CAGR — same idea, different name.
+The formula:

 By converting every investment to a per-year figure, annualised return lets you compare them fairly — a two-year investment against a ten-year one, on equal footing.
-That 50% total return over twenty years works out to an annualised return of only around 2% a year.
-The same 50% in a single year is, of course, 50% annualised.
-Same ROI, completely different investments — and only the annualised figure reveals it.

 Work out the return on an investment.